michele-trabucchi/onset_nl_puls_interp/README.md

 4. $\alpha_{\nu}$: adopted value of the turbulent viscosity parameter
 5. $\log(T_{\rm eff})$: decimal logarithm of the effective temperature in ${\rm K}$

 Each line must give each of these quantities, and nothing else, in this specific order, separated by spaces or tabs.
-Each line cannot be longer than 256 characters.
+Each line cannot be longer than 256 characters, and the file should have no headers nor footers.
 The results will be written to the output file `<outfile>` (make sure there is no such file, the program will stop if there is to avoid overwriting it).
 The output file will be essentially a copy of the input file, except 7 values are appended to each line:

 1. $\log(L_{\rm c})$: the critical value of luminosity, for the specified combination of $X$, $Z$, $M$, $\alpha_{\nu}$, and $\log(T_{\rm eff})$, at which the envelope becomes unstable to self-excited radial pulsation
 2. $\log(P_{\rm c})$: the period of the dominant mode the star pulsates in at the very onset of self-excited pulsation.